 Some dietary and lifestyle factors can lead to high cholesterol, which is a risk factor for several conditions.
 Some health conditions and medications may also increase the chance of developing high cholesterol include

-- Cholesterol is an essential substance that the body produces but which people also consume in foods.
+Cholesterol is an essential substance that the liver produces.

 - contributing to the structure of cell walls